shredthaGNAR/list-of-my-starred-repos/README.md

 * [FakeFiller/fake-filler-extension](https://github.com/FakeFiller/fake-filler-extension): A browser extension for Chrome, Edge and Firefox that fills dummy text in all input fields in a page.
 * [busiyiworld/fake-raycast-backend](https://github.com/busiyiworld/fake-raycast-backend): A fake Raycast backend that can be deployed to Vercel in just one step.
 * [dumbmatter/fakeIndexedDB](https://github.com/dumbmatter/fakeIndexedDB): A pure JS in-memory implementation of the IndexedDB API
+* [kfreitag1/FancyFolders](https://github.com/kfreitag1/FancyFolders): Fancy Folders is a macOS application for creating custom folder icons from SF symbols, text, or images.
 * [nightmare-space/fast_share](https://github.com/nightmare-space/fast_share): Speed Share is a highly available file sharing terminal on LAN(local area network) like airdrop developed by flutter framework.
 * [ColdSpirit0/FastCopyLinks](https://github.com/ColdSpirit0/FastCopyLinks): Firefox addon, copies hovered links on Ctrl+C.
 * [FastForwardTeam/FastForward](https://github.com/FastForwardTeam/FastForward): Don't waste your time with compliance.
 FastForward automatically skips annoying link shorteners.